 The following week, on Thursday, March 6, a press conference was held in front of City Hall in King City.
-Local, state and national LULAC representatives, with organizational support by national and state organizations such as MALDEF, NALEO, Southwest Voter Registration Education Project and the American G.I.
+Local, state and national LULAC representatives, with organizational support by national and state organizations such as MALDEF, NALEO, chaturblate Southwest Voter Registration Education Project and the American G.I.
+Read here more about a common plumbing issue.
 Forum, and others, to support the local residents of King City and to provide advocacy support to create positive change in the community.

 Among the various speakers at the press conference was Assembly Member Luis Alejo, representing 30th California Assembly District.
 Assembly Member Alejo called for:

 Expediting a planned town hall meeting for King City residents about the arrests and their concerns over police.

 Possible state legislation to address 30-day impound practices and police-tow company conflicts of interest.

 California Attorney General Kamala Harris to support Monterey County’s investigation.

 Additionally, Assembly Member Alejo called for district elections to help residents achieve better representation in a city that’s close to 90 percent Latino.